 The Crown is craft ale and real cider and we are proud to be Cask Marque accredited.
 We have six hand pulls serving locally produced real ales complimented by quality recognisable permanent guests from around the British Isles.
 Follow us on Twitter or Facebook to get up to date news on up and coming beers featured.
 We showcase real West country ciders as well as a featuring local keg ciders on draught.

-Our Kitchen is open daily 12-9pm.
+Our Kitchen is open daily, Monday - Saturday 12-9pm and Sunday 12-7pm.
 There will always be lunch time specials from £5 or lower.
 We have special burgers, or you can make your own and crown the pate with your choice of toppings.
 You can book tables or areas for your lunch or party and pre-order your food to match the occasion.

 The Trap dates back to 1741 and has welcomed customers from the alternative fringes of Bristol hosting regular Metal, Goth & live music nights.
 The Trap is returning with a new team and continuing to fly the flag of Bristols ever changing alternative scene check the events page for whats on.
 It also holds special events and is available for private hire on request.